Saltar a contenido

 You can also install galaxy-util-tools and search for mulled containers in your CLI.
 You'll find instructions below, using conda to install the tool.

-conda install galaxy-tool-util
+conda activate galaxy-tool-util

 mulled-search --destination quay singularity --channel bioconda --search bowtie samtools | grep mulled